Women's Rights

 Gender-based discrimination is an endemic problem in maquila factories throughout Central America and in garment export factories around the world.

-Women workers face discrimination in hiring, promotions, and dismissals; sexual harassment and other forms of violence in the workplace; and lack of respect for their rights to health care, maternity and child care benefits.
+Women workers face discrimination in hiring, promotions, and dismissals; sexual harassment and other forms of violence in the workplace; and lack of respect for their rights to health care, maternity and childcare benefits.

-MSN collaborates with women’s and trade union organizations in Central America to achieve support for a series of demands outlined in their Women’s Labour Rights Agenda for the Central American Maquila Industry.
-MSN is engaging with international apparel brands and manufacturers through the Americas Group [see Corporate Accountability] on the steps they should take to address four priority issues in the Agenda – lack of legally-mandated child care benefits, health and safety issues facing women workers, sexual harassment and other forms of violence in the workplace, and failure to provide social security benefits and severance pay.
+With a focus on Central America, MSN engages with international apparel brands and manufacturers through the Americas Group on the steps they should take to address four priority issues – lack of legally-mandated child care benefits, health and safety issues facing women workers, sexual harassment and other forms of violence in the workplace, and failure to provide social security benefits and severance pay.

 Right to Child Care